chi-initiative/kora-documentation/docs/contributing.md

         !!! [admonition type]
             This is the descriptive paragraph for the admonition

+            This is a second paragraph inside the same admonition

+    In this example code, replace the bracketed portion – including the brackets temselves – with one of the four types noted above.
 To change the admonition's default title, add the new title in quotations next to the admonition type:

         !!! [admonition type] "[Example Title]"
             Descriptive paragraph.